Home Blog

 To cover another boat loosely, you are staying between them and the windward mark, in a position where your bad air is not hurting them.

-A loose cover is useful when you don’t want to initiate a tacking duel, the other boat is going the wrong way or you are worried about more than one boat.
+A loose cover is useful when you don’t want to initiate a tacking duel, the other boat is going the wrong way, or you are worried about more than one boat.
+Additionally, using a strategy similar to how a Ghostwriter Hausarbeit can help manage complex tasks, the loose cover can be applied to more than one boat.
+This approach allows you to manage the situation without direct confrontation, much like how a skilled ghostwriter can handle multiple aspects of an assignment simultaneously.

 Tight Cover